Guidelines to Support Optimal Safety During COVID-19: January - May 2021

 Students will throw away trash.
 If going out to play, the will place their lunch bag back on the assigned table and a yard supervisor will escort them to play.
 If going back to class, teachers will pick them up in the lunch area.

 Rainy days may involve classes eating on the stage and or classrooms.

 PE Procedures (Site Specific - Grades 4 & 5)

-PE teacher will not be wearing a mask, due to medical needs.
-She will pick students up from outside the classroom.
+Our 4th and 5th grad PE teacher will not be wearing a mask, due to medical needs.
+She will either pick students up outside of the classroom.

 Outdoor PE instruction with socially distant activities will be conducted whenever possible.